LHC-NLeSC/discussion-notes/README.md

 just want a ‘measure’ for how busy the event is.
 Perhaps there is some power in adding the different contributions there, but I guess it’s not large.
 No reason not to try it out.

+# New approaches

+## Looking at calorimeter deposits as an image
+- 1 "image" per-layer, annotated with track momenta when they are extrapolated to the calorimeter
+- include global [busy event](#busy-events) variables discussed above

 # Notes on [Allen](https://gitlab.cern.ch/lhcb/Allen)
 - Are containers in Allen of fixed size?